PART 15—RADIO FREQUENCY DEVICES

 Interference Mitigation and Frequency Sharing (47 CFR § 15.5):

 Part 15 requires that devices do not cause harmful interference to licensed services and must accept interference from such services.
-Frequency coordination is not typically required for Part 15 devices, but spectrum sharing techniques like dynamic frequency selection (DFS) are mandatory in certain U-NII bands to avoid conflicts with radar systems. -
+Frequency coordination is not typically required for Part 15 devices.
+However, to avoid conflicts with radar systems, spectrum-sharing techniques like dynamic frequency selection (DFS) are mandatory in certain U-NII bands. -

 Emission Limits for Intentional and Unintentional Radiators (47 CFR § 15.209, § 15.109):